-The extent of the operational risks is measured by the amount of economic capital employed by operational risks, which is determined on the basis of the annual survey of risks.
+The extent of the operational risks is measured by the amount of the Solvency Capital Requirement and of economic capital, which is determined on the basis of the annual survey of risks.
 Actual risk events and near misses are monitored and registered, the corrective measures concerning these are specified and the implementation of the measures is followed.
 Operational risks are reported to the Executive Committee and the Board of Directors on a quarterly basis.

-In 2016, the key development activities of operational risk management were updated procedures for knowing your customer (KYC) and prevention of money laundering and terrorist financing, and the assessment and update of company- and unit-specific continuity planning, and the update of the product management process.
+In 2017, key development activities of operational risk management were re-assessed procedures for knowing your customer and prevention of money laundering and terrorist financing, and the implementation of these procedures, drafting of guidelines and organising operations in line with the requirements of the Data Protection Regulation, enhancement of internal control in outsourced functions, planning of personnel training and systematisation of the induction of new employees.